henningboat/thshader/README.md

 A shader generation makup language designed to make allow writing Universal Renderpipeline compatible shaders without having to handle all the boilerplate code.
 This project is currently in a very early phase

+# conceps
+## keywords
+A thshader file is essetially a list of keywords, followed by arguments.
+For example, you can write _Cull Off_ to disable culling.
+Some keywords, like VertexInput, VertexShader, FragmentInput and FragmentShader support multi line arguments.
+## everything has a default behaviour
+The idea behind this language is that every keyword has a default value.
+If you don't use the _Cull_ keyword, code generator will internally treat it as if you would have written _Cull Back_.
+Because of this, an empty string will always be compiled into a working shader
+## writing vertex shaders is optional
+if you define a FragmentInput with an attribute, for example, _float2 lightmapUV TEXCOORD1_, the auto generated vertex shader will automatically populate it.
+Because of this, in most cases you will only have to write a fragment shader, unless you wan't to do vertex animmations.

 # how to use
 Simply add the following line to your projects Packages/magifest.json file "com.henningboat/thshader": "https://github.com/henningboat/thshader.git,